erikx50/A-Machine-Learning-approach-for-Building-Segmentation-using-laser-data/README.md

 # Master Thesis: A Machine Learning approach for Building Segmentation using laser data
+The code in this repository contains my solution for the **NORA MapAI: Precision in Building Segmentation** competition.
+More can be seen here: https://github.com/Sjyhne/MapAI-Competition

 ## Results:
 |   Team   | IoU Task 1 | BIoU Task 1 | Total Task 1 | IoU Task 2 | BIoU Task 2 | Total Task 2 |    Score   |